10 Tips on Crafting a Great Personal Statement for College

 7. Pay Attention to Voice and Tone

 Develop a strong and consistent voice in your personal statement.
 Use language that reflects your personality and communicates your ideas effectively.
-Avoid clichés and overly formal language after all they know that a high school student is writing their essay so don’t be afraid to infuse your personal statement with your authentic voice.
+Avoid clichés and overly formal language.
+After all, they know that a high school student is writing an essay, so don’t be afraid to infuse your personal statement with your authentic voice.
+It is also important to note that admissions officers know when an essay has been “altered” by both AI and adults, so beware.

 8. Seek Feedback and Revise

-After writing your first draft, seek feedback from trusted teachers, counselors, friends, family members or mentors.
+After writing your first draft, seek feedback from trusted teachers, counselors, friends, family members, or mentors.
 They can provide valuable insights, spot holes in your story, areas to explore further, and help you refine your message.
-Be open to constructive criticism and use it to make your personal statement stronger.
+Be open to constructive criticism and use it to make your personal statement stronger, however, be careful to maintain your voice and not that of the adult reading it.
+Feedback is in comments, not in red lines with edits to be made.

 9. Edit and Proofread

 Carefully edit and proofread your personal statement for grammar, punctuation, and spelling errors.
 Typos can detract from your overall message, so take the time to polish your essay.
+It is also important to avoid the use of contractions that sound slangy — think I’ve, I’d, I’ll, gonna, gotta, wanna — instead use refined language that would be used in an interview for a job while making the way you speak your own.
 Read it aloud or have someone else read it to catch any mistakes or awkward phrasing.
-One more time, read your essay aloud to catch grammatical errors, they are often “heard” but not read on a screen with the same accuracy.
+I will stress this once more… read your essay aloud to catch grammatical errors, they are often “heard” but not read on a screen with the same accuracy.

 10. Be Mindful of the Word Limit